 Alaska

-• Time and a half after 8 hours per Day
+- Time and a half after eight hours per day.

-• Employment overtime laws apply to: Employers of 4 or more employees; commerce or manufacturing businesses.
+- Employment overtime laws apply to employers of four or more employees as well as commerce or manufacturing businesses.

-Notes: Voluntary flexible work hour plan of 10-hour day, 40-hour Week, with premium pay after 10 hours is permitted.
+Notes: A voluntary flexible work hour plan of 10-hour day, 40-hour weeks with premium pay after 10 hours is permitted.

 Arizona